haardikk21/affogato/README.md

 ## Infrastructure

-Each chain has Hyperlane contracts deployed on it as well.
+Each chain has Hyperlane contracts deployed on it.
 The Hyperlane nodes (validator and relayer) are listening to the Caffeinated Nodes for each chain, enabling them to act as soon as an Espresso Confirmation is received without waiting for finality.

+Each chain also has Arbitrum's token bridge contracts deployed on it, used to enable USDC bridging from L2 <> L3.

+Each chain uses the same three accounts for Validator/Staker, Batch Poster, and Solver

+- Validator: 0x76C0e3C7b6d7a3EF29B0D9fCAf19926a8c9dEfBe
+- Batch Poster: 0x09Ae7beCfA1b627890e151F173BF728b419B2d5f
+- Solver: 0x82328a10707D760528bE24A5B0516E80d9a5fa57

 ## Local Development